mzmine/mzmine_documentation/docs/module_docs/tools_simsef/simsef.md

 ### Data location

 File path to store the schedule in.
-This directory must also exist on the data acquisition PC.
+This directory must also exist on the data acquisition PC and not contain spaces or special characters.

 ### Path to msmsmaldi.exe